StevenDavid/lambda-layer-tokenization/README.md

 ## Resources

+Tokenization vs Encryption - Tokenization is an alternative to encryption that helps to protect certain parts of the data that has high sensitivity or a specific regulatory compliance requirement such as PCI.
+Separating the sensitive data into its own dedicated, secured data store and using tokens in its place helps you avoid the potential cost and complexity of end-to-end encryption.
+It also allows you to reduce risk with temporary, one-time-use tokens.
+[More Info](https://aws.amazon.com/blogs/database/best-practices-for-securing-sensitive-data-in-aws-data-stores/)

 See the [AWS SAM developer guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for an introduction to SAM specification, the SAM CLI, and serverless application concepts.